openzklib/openzl/README.md

 * Shumo Chu (Co-founder, Manta Network)
 * Luke Pearson (Research Partner, Polychain Capital)
 * Bryan Chen (CTO, Acala Network)

-The funding will be managed in a 2/3 multisig.
+Funding and spendings will be managed in a 2/3 multisig.